-In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements" ("SFAS No. 160").
-SFAS No. 160 establishes accounting and reporting standards for ownership interests in subsidiaries held by parties other than the parent, the amount of consolidated net income attributable to the parent and to the noncontrolling interest, changes in a parent's ownership interest and the valuation of retained noncontrolling equity investments when a subsidiary is deconsolidated.
-SFAS No. 160 also establishes reporting requirements that provide sufficient disclosures that clearly identify and distinguish between the interests of the parent and the interests of the noncontrolling owners.
-This standard is effective for fiscal years beginning after December 15, 2008.
-The adoption of SFAS No. 160 will not have an effect on our financial position, results of operations or cash flows.
+On January 1, 2009, we adopted the accounting standard for ownership interests in subsidiaries held by parties other than the parent, which establishes accounting for the amount of consolidated net income attributable to the parent and to the noncontrolling interest, changes in a parent's ownership interest and the valuation of retained noncontrolling equity investments when a subsidiary is deconsolidated.
+This accounting standard also establishes reporting requirements that provide enhanced disclosures that clearly identify and distinguish between the interests of the parent and the interests of the noncontrolling owners.
+The impact of adopting this accounting standard on our financial position, results of operations, and cash flows was not significant.

-In March 2008, the FASB issued SFAS No. 161, "Disclosures about Derivative Instruments and Hedging Activities - an amendment of SFAS No. 133" ("SFAS No. 161").
-SFAS No. 161 changes the disclosure requirements for derivative instruments and hedging activities.
-This standard requires enhanced disclosures about how and why an entity uses derivative instruments, how instruments are accounted for under SFAS No. 133, and how derivatives and hedging activities affect an entity's financial position, financial performance and cash flows.
-This standard is effective for fiscal years beginning after November 15, 2008.
-The adoption of SFAS No. 161 will not have an impact on our financial position, results of operations, or cash flows.
+On January 1, 2009, we adopted amendments to the accounting standard addressing derivatives and hedging.
+The amendments change the disclosure requirements for derivative instruments and hedging activities, requiring enhanced disclosures about how and why an entity uses derivative instruments, how instruments are accounted for under U.S. GAAP, and how derivatives and hedging activities affect an entity's financial position, financial performance and cash flows.
+The adoption of these amendments required additional disclosure only, and therefore did not have an impact on our financial position, results of operations, or cash flows.
+See Note 15 for a discussion of our derivative instruments and hedging activities.